-Tesla’s latest big unveil isn’t a car or truck: It’s the battery tech that could power its future
+Tesla’s latest big unveiling isn’t a car or truck: It’s the battery tech that could power its future

 Batteries are one of the most complex ingredients to electric vehicles, thanks in large part to the resource-intensive process of manufacturing them.
 A battery with a longer life span presents one route to reducing the environmental footprint of electric vehicles, making them a more viable proposition at the scale needed to start seriously phasing out internal-combustion cars.

-Still, the mining of precious metals alone can expose local communities to significant environmental impacts, including toxic elements that can lead to respiratory issues and birth defects.
+Still, the mining of rare metals, including those needed to build electric vehicles, can expose local communities to significant environmental impacts, including toxic elements that can lead to respiratory problems and birth defects.

+Musk announced a plan to mine lithium from clay, something the company will be doing in Nevada.

-The battery event was set to take place following an annual shareholder meeting at Tesla’s Fremont, Calif. manufacturing facility.
-It was an unusual setting tailor-made for the covid-era.
+The battery event was set to take place following an annual shareholder meeting at Tesla’s Fremont, Calif., manufacturing facility.
+It was an unusual setting tailor-made for the covid-19 era.

 Rows of Tesla cars filled with shareholders lined up in a parking lot near the presentation stage.
 The drivers gave a rousing honk of approval when Musk took the stage and proceeded to beep their horns whenever Musk made a proclamation they liked.